Vidalb1/BreakThrough-Tech-Capstone-/README.md

 - Try resampling techniques (e.g., SMOTE) instead of only class weighting to address class imbalance, and compare the effect on F1-score.
 - Run a fairness audit of model errors across race, sex, and native-country subgroups before considering any real-world deployment.
 - Experiment with additional or alternative features and compare against Logistic Regression and KNN baselines.
+- Have a better use of graph visualizations to get a better grasp of our dataset
 ## 🚀 How to Run

 Clone the repository: